telerik/kendo-intl/docs/num-formatting/index.md

         formatNumber(1234.5678, "c5", "bg"); // 1 234,56780 лв

 * **The `"p"` specifier**&mdash;Formats the number as a percentage based on the locale.
 The passed number is multiplied by 100.
-Precision is specified by adding a number after `"p"`.
+To specify precision, add a number after `"p"`.
 By default, the number is formatted and rounded to zero decimal digits.

         import { formatNumber } from '@telerik/kendo-intl';